-2021 AIFT PROGRAM SPEAKERS
+2022 AIFT PROGRAM SPEAKERS

 |ELY, BRUCE P. – Bruce Ely is a partner in the Birmingham office of Bradley, Arant, Boult, and Cummings, LLP.
-His more than 30 years of experience have allowed him to handle projects as diverse as serving on the recruiting teams that successfully induced both Mercedes-Benz and Hyundai to locate their first U.S. manufacturing plants in Alabama to representing taxpayers before the Internal Revenue Service, the Alabama Department of Revenue and local taxing authorities.
-His practice focuses on three concentric areas: representing taxpayers in federal, state and local administrative and judicial forums; advising companies on choosing the proper form of entity through which to conduct business in the southeast and potential tax incentives; and advising companies and various trade and professional organizations regarding state and local tax legislative matters.|
+His more than 30 years of experience have allowed him to handle projects as diverse as serving on the recruiting teams that successfully induced both Mercedes-Benz and Hyundai to locate their first U.S. manufacturing plants in Alabama to represent taxpayers before the Internal Revenue Service, the Alabama Department of Revenue and local taxing authorities.
+His practice focuses on three concentric areas: representing taxpayers in federal, state, and local administrative and judicial forums; advising companies on choosing the proper form of the entity through which to conduct business in the southeast and potential tax incentives; and advising companies and various trade and professional organizations regarding state and local tax legislative matters.|

-For more information, contact Keslie Fendley, Program Manager, at email@example.com or 205-348-2325.
+For more information, contact Jessica Lewis, Program Coordinator, at email@example.com or 205-348-6956.